shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 \sum_{i=1}^nb_i \le n-1
 \end{aligned}
 \end{equation}
-Let's disect what's happening here.
+Let's dissect what's happening here.
 Each $b_i$ can be either 0 or 1.
 if a particular $b_i = 1$ (for the $\ith$ constraint), we have:
 \begin{equation}
 g_1(x) \le c_1 + M\\\\